exponential-idle-guides/exponential-idle-guides/src/view/guides/endgame.md

 See the [introduction guide](/guides/intro/) for respecing students and milestones.

+### Supremacy Equation Past 48k

+When you get to ee48k, you will have all of the psi upgrades and you can get rid of the old Autosupremacy Equation.

 #### Lemma

 All Lemma sections already have the <kbd>-</kbd> buttons unlocked.
 This gives